Understanding Light

 Golden Hour (Sunrise & Sunset)

 If you’ve ever wondered why so many landscape photographers swear by golden hour, just try shooting at this time, and you’ll see why.
 The golden hour is one of my absolute favourite times to shoot because the light is soft, warm, and incredibly flattering.
-I’ve taken some of my best shots just after before sunrise and after sunset when the landscape glows with golden hues, and long shadows create a sense of depth.
+I’ve taken some of my favourite shots in that soft light just before sunrise or just after sunset—when the whole landscape is bathed in warm tones and the long shadows give everything more depth.

 Patience is a virtue with landscape photography.